-This blog post was originally posted on March 9, 2016, and was updated on September 6, 2017.
+This blog post was originally posted on March 9, 2016, and was updated on September 8, 2020.

-Maybe you can’t make it to Barcelona to join us.
+Maybe you can’t make it to Barcelona right now.
 Or maybe you’ve already come, and can’t stop thinking about the rich, savory flavors of that fideuà.
-We understand your struggle.
-So we asked the lovely Carmen for her fideuà recipe.
+We understand your struggle, so we asked our friend Carmen for her fideuà recipe.

-Recipe: Mama Carmen’s Fideuà
+Mama Carmen’s fideuà recipe

-- A large red pepper, chopped
+- 1 large red pepper, chopped

 - 1 green pepper, chopped

-- Medium onion, chopped
+- 1 medium onion, chopped

 - 3 tomatoes, pureed

-- 250g raw shrimp, peeled and deveined
+- 8 oz (250 grams) raw shrimp, peeled and deveined

 - 3 cups hot fish stock